Learn how to plan events for 12th graders that will help them apply, pay, and go to college.

-- Spring Into Action: colleges will offer activities the last two weeks of April.
+- Spring Into Action: colleges will offer activities during the month of April.
 Your local community college will provide specific dates in early spring.

 - Decision Day: choose dates in April through June that allow you to celebrate as many students as possible.

 - We also recommend participating in OSAC's FAFSA/ORSAA Challenge and including activities for this on your 12th Grade Planning Calendar.

 The details of each event will be different, but your steps for planning will be the same.